wssuite/webapp/README.md

 The application allows the admin to create other users.

 The first action prompted is to create a hospital profile.
-In order to do that, the user can either use the format defined in the file template.csv in the frontfacing server directory, or create an empty profile by entering the profile name.
+In order to do that, the user can either use the format defined in the file template.csv in the api directory, or create an empty profile by entering the profile name.
+You can also directly import a problem file like the one (template.txt) also provided in the api directory.

 ## Application functionalities